 1. Fill your wash basin with tepid water between 86 and 95°F (35º C).
 If your wool is really dirty choose a warmer temperature in this range.
 Machine washable wool is generally safe to wash at temperatures up to 104º F (40º C).
 If you don't have a thermometer a good rule-of-thumb is to use water that feels like warm bath water.

 2. Add your wool wash (use recommended amount).
-For Unicorn Fibre Wash we like to use 1 Tablespoon /gallon wash water (0.5 oz/gallon).
+We recommend Unicorn Fibre Wash/Beyond Fibre Wash for maintenance washing and use 1 Tablespoon /gallon wash water (0.5 oz/gallon).
+For a deeper clean or to wash away old lanolin build-up use Unicorn's Power Scour or Unicorn Beyond Clean (0.5 oz/gallon).

 3. Submerge your knitted wool until saturated with water